• Disease Overview

 Signs & Symptoms

-Infants cannot or have a markedly decreased ability to sweat (anhidrosis).
-Sweating is the body’s way of cooling itself and maintaining proper body temperature.
+Infants with HSAN IV cannot sweat or have a markedly decreased ability to sweat (anhidrosis).
+Sweating is the bodyโ€™s way of cooling itself and maintaining proper body temperature.
 The inability to sweat can cause recurrent episodes of fever including extremely high fevers that result in a significant elevation of body temperature (hyperpyrexia).
-When someone has a significantly increased body temperature it is known as hyperthermia and this can be the initial sign of the disorder.
+When someone has a significantly increased body temperature it is known as hyperthermia, and this can be the initial sign of the disorder.
 The inability to sweat can affect the entire body, but the trunk and arms are mostly affected.
 Seizures are sometimes associated with fever episodes.
 The skin may become abnormally thickened and callused with an exaggeration of normal skin lines (lichenification).
 There may be areas of hair loss of the scalp (hypotrichosis) and malformation of the fingernails and toenails.

 Affected infants fail to feel pain in response to stimuli that normally should produce pain such as failing to respond to routine injections that are part of pediatric immunizations.
 Pain is essential to protect people from injury and to alert the body of injury.
-Because of the inability to feel pain, affected infants and children may suffer repeated injuries and may demonstrate behaviors that cause injury to themselves (self-mutilation) including biting one’s tongue, lips and the lining of the inside of the mouth (buccal mucosa).
+Because of the inability to feel pain, affected infants and children may suffer repeated injuries and may have behaviors that cause injury to themselves (self-mutilation) including biting oneโ€™s tongue, lips and the lining of the inside of the mouth (buccal mucosa).
 Affected infants often develop ulcers on their tongues from repeatedly biting their tongues.
 When the primary teeth first erupt, affected children often bite their fingertips or toes; in severe cases, they can chew or bite off the tips of their fingers or toes.

 Affected individuals will be unable to distinguish between cold or warm stimuli and be unable to feel pain in the affected area.
 Because of the loss of sensation, affected individuals may be unaware of injury.
-For example, affected individuals may develop chronic skin erosions, ulcers (open sores), or blisters that are slow to heal.
+For example, affected individuals may develop chronic skin erosions, ulcers (open sores) or blisters that are slow to heal.
 These normally painful conditions do not hurt because of the loss of sensation.
 If unrecognized and left untreated, these painless injuries can progress to cause more serious complications such as recurrent infections.
-Eventually, affected individuals can develop infection of the surrounding bone (osteomyelitis), loss of bone and tissue in the fingers and toes (acroosteolysis), and spontaneous, repeated fractures.
-Repeated trauma to joints results in progressive inflammation, damage, and deformity of the affected joints (Charcot joint or neuropathic arthropathy).
+Eventually, affected individuals can develop infection of the surrounding bone (osteomyelitis), loss of bone and tissue in the fingers and toes (acroosteolysis) and spontaneous, repeated fractures.
+Repeated trauma to joints results in progressive inflammation, damage and deformity of the affected joints (Charcot joint or neuropathic arthropathy).
 The large, weight-bearing joints are especially prone to this complication.

 Children with HSAN IV may show delays in attaining developmental milestones (developmental delays) and learning disabilities are common.
-Intellectual disability has been reported in some cases, but the severity of this finding has varied widely and some children are only mildly affected.
-Behavioral problems including irritability, hyperactivity, an inability to control one’s emotions (emotional lability), and episodes of anger or rage have also been reported.
+Intellectual disability has been reported in some people, but the severity varies widely, and some children are only mildly affected.
+Behavioral problems including irritability, hyperactivity, inability to control oneโ€™s emotions (emotional lability) and episodes of anger or rage have also been reported.

 Some individuals experience postural hypotension, a condition in which there is a drop in blood pressure upon a change in body position such as upon standing.
 Sometimes, postural hypotension is accompanied by a faster than normal heart rate (compensatory tachycardia), in which the body attempts to compensate for the decreased blood pressure.